top of page

 myalgia, also known as hypertonic (tight) pelvic floor muscles.
 The muscles

-Botox injections every three-four months enhances pelvic floor physical therapy (PFPT) by paralyzing the muscles and helps relax the pelvic floor and alleviate pain.
+Botox injections every three to four months enhances pelvic floor physical therapy (PFPT) by paralyzing the muscles and help relax the pelvic floor and alleviate pain.

 As with any procedure, make sure to only see an experienced urogynecologist or urologist with experience injecting the pelvic floor with Botox.